BrewPi/brewpi-developerdocs/source/brewpi-embedded.rst

-- orgnaization depends upon if values are pulled or pushed.
+* orgnaization depends upon if values are pulled or pushed.

 pull: request filtered temp -> filter requests basic temp, and updates to produce new filter temp
 push: new basic temp pushed into filters, cache flag set. maybe this is handled at the level of the container.

 how does the filter know to wait for reading from the temp sensor?
 Has to be handled in the main loop, that async devices are setup and waited for.
 Need to enumerate async devices first.

-- can the filtered temp sensor be dynamic and allow additional filters? e.g. fast, slow and slope?
+* can the filtered temp sensor be dynamic and allow additional filters? e.g. fast, slow and slope?
-- a slope value. it's output is the difference between successive values.
+* a slope value. it's output is the difference between successive values.

 In code, composition can make use of known types at compile time.
 Or the simple dynamic typing at runtime.

-read - given an object id, if the object is a value, returns the value. if the object is a container, fetches the object at location 0 and re-applies.
+read - given an object id, if the object is a value, returns the value.
+If the object is a container, fetches the object at location 0 and re-applies.
 This allows objects to later be changed to contaienrs to expose more values wihtout breaking compatibility with existing code.

 write - same for write